Authenticating Cybis Porcelain – Part Two

 2020 Update: Please see this newly added post describing new signatures added to old pieces, and vice versa, as a result of actions the studio took in the 1990s and 2000s.

 Cybis AP markLikewise, an artist’s proof sculpture can be designated with either an AP or an A.P. … even, in at least one instance, written as # A.P. , as it appears on this genuine artist’s proof.
 However, it was never marked with the word “proof” or “sample”.
+However, do not assume that A.P. means that the piece is a so-called artist’s proof; see this post for the many different things that those letters on a Cybis piece can actually mean (it does NOT indicate a true artist’s proof by the actual definition of the phrase.)

 Another signature factor is paint color.
 With only a few exceptions, all signatures on post-1960 Cybis are painted in some shade of brown or occasionally in metallic gold, although some 1950s signatures were also done in blue, black/dark charcoal, or red which may fade to a dull pink.
 Signatures and Marks includes examples of these older paint colors.
 One exception to the ‘modern browns’ is the Twelve Drummers Drumming holiday ornament issued in 2000, at least one of which was signed in green paint; the Signatures post includes a photo of this.

-On limited editions it is very common for the sculpture number to be in a darker shade than the Cybis name; this does not indicate a fake or a “fake limited edition”, it is simply because the numbering is always done as the absolute last step in its production after the last firing.
+On limited editions it is very common for the sculpture number to be in a darker shade than the Cybis name; this does not indicate a fake or a fake limited edition, it is simply because the numbering is always done as the absolute last step in its production after the last firing.
 The only legitimate metallic paint signature color is gold and even that is not often seen.
 Gold is most often used when the signature must be on the sculpture (rather than the underside) and the color of the sculpture itself is in shades of brown.
 Whether or not the painted signature appears immediately adjacent to any mold impressions is something that will vary between sculptures and is often based on the available space for it on that design.

-Reference List of Real and Fake Cybis Markings
+Fake Cybis Markings

 Suspicious and/or Fake Marks:

-“Made in America” definitely indicates a fake
+“Made in America”

-“Made by Cybis” or “Made in USA by Cybis” [these exact phrases definitely indicate a fake]
+“Made by Cybis” or “Made in USA by Cybis”

 Limited Edition or Ltd Ed or Ltd. [an exception to this general rule is the hand painted LE followed by the pound sign and a number which has appeared on at least two examples of Scheherazade.]